-I am currently a Juan de la Cierva Fellow at the Centro de Astrobiología INTA-CSIC, where I focus my research on debris disks.
+I am currently an ESA Research Fellow at ESAC (Madrid, Spain), where I focus my research on debris disks.

 I did my undergrad studies at Universidade de Santiago de Compostela, in Galicia (Spain), with an undergrad thesis on rp nucleosynthesis processes in astrophysical scenarios under the supervision of Manuel Caamaño.
 I studied my masters in Astrophysics in the Universidad de La Laguna (Tenerife, Spain), associated to the IAC, where did my master thesis in the study of the phase curve of Kepler-7b with Kepler data.